Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-Both the dried rhizome and with the attached 1mm thick, long roots along with the dried flowers and calyx are used.
-Both drugs can be obtained from Primula veris and/or Primula elatior be won.
-The drug from the root comes from the former Yugoslavia, Turkey and Bulgaria.
+Both the dried rootstocks (rhizomes) with the attached 1 mm thick, long dried roots (primrose root - Primulae radix) and the dried flowers (Primulae flos) together with the calyxes (primrose flowers - Primulae flos cum calyce) are used.
+Both drugs can be obtained from P. veris and/or P. elatior.
+The drug from the root is supplied from the former Yugoslavia, Turkey, and Bulgaria.

 Constituents of the herbal drug